VisaalPathak/VisaalPathak.github.io/_posts/2022-03-11-getting-started-with-MySQL.md

 ```terminal
 $ sudo mysql_secure_installation
 ```
-Then you will be prompted to validate the password component, enter 'y' and then selecet the password level digit '0' for low, '1' for medimn and '2' for strong password.
+Then you will be prompted to validate the password component, enter 'y' and then select the password level digit '0' for low, '1' for medimn and '2' for strong password.
 Then enter the password that satisfies the chosen level of password and additionally, you will be prompted to remove the anonymous users, test databases, and reload the privileges table.
 Press’ y or n’ according to your choice, and the configuration will be performed successfully.

 ### Creating a new MySQL user
 After you are done with installing the MySQL you need to enter following SQL commands to be able to create users: